Best Coffee places in downtown Reykjavik

 Their website

-This is one of my favorite places to go for a coffee when meeting someone.
+This is one of my favorite coffee shops to go to for a coffee when meeting someone.

 Opening hours: